Simplifying the Rejected Loan Reapply Flow

 I led the design direction for Variant A by focusing on reducing friction at a critical drop-off point: the rejected state.

 The key decision was to integrate the loan simulation directly into the rejected dashboard.
-Instead of redirecting users to a separate flow, this approach allows users to immediately understand their rejection status while exploring alternative loan configurations, such as adjusting loan amount and tenure within the same screen.
+Rather than redirecting users into a separate module, I merged loan exploration into the rejected state itself so users could immediately reassess options without breaking momentum.
 The goal was to eliminate unnecessary steps and enable faster recovery from rejection.

-This structural change was driven by the hypothesis that users in a rejection state are more likely to reconsider if the path to reapply is immediate, visible, and requires minimal effort.
+My hypothesis was that rejected users still had strong intent, that they are more likely to reconsider if the path to reapply is immediate, visible, and requires minimal effort.

 Variant A, dashboard and loan simulation merged into a single entry point